BA-BEL/earthquake-leaflet/README.md

-# leaflet-challenge
+# Earthquake Visualization
 Module 15 Challenge

+This exercise involves visualizing earthquake data faciliated through leaflet.js.

+---

-index.html can be found in `Leaflet-Part-1/index.html`
+index.html can be found in root directory.

-javascript and css files can be found in the `Leaflet-Part-1/static` directory
+javascript and css files can be found in the `static` directory